All blog posts

 And suppose we are recycling, what does such a process look like?
 And why isn't that the priority when it comes to the circular economy?

 The story of the circular economy is about value retention.
 We have our product life cycle.
-Starting from raw materials to material and packaging making.
+Starting from raw materials, we move on to the materials and packaging.
 We add value at every step.
-The intention is that the packaging will be discarded in end-of-use in order to retain that value.
-It goes without saying that if we are going to reuse the packaging, it will be at a higher level than if we are going to recycle it.
-There are extra process steps involved and you will turn the packaging into granules to make packaging again.
-So it's really about value retention in the circular economy strategy.
+The goal is to retain that value at end-of-use, when the packaging is discarded.
+It goes without saying that reusing packaging takes place at a higher level than recycling it.
+Additional process steps are involved, and the packaging is granulated, which is then recycled back into packaging.
+So, the circular economy strategy is truly about value retention.

 Curious about the continuation of this interview?
 We'll send it to you!

-So if we understand correctly, you do indeed need more additional input in a recycling process to maintain the same value or not.
+So if we understand correctly, you do indeed need more additional input in a recycling process to maintain the same value.
 In the event that we do look at packaging, it might also be interesting to know what the climate impact looks like.
 Where is the most weight?

 Four percent of petroleum is used for plastics, which is minimal.
-Then we get the polymerization of the plastics.
-They are light, so they have a low impact on transport, but the recycling story is still difficult.
-PET bottles are currently recycled very nicely and well.
-It is the plastic par excellence for chemical recycling.
-This is the plastic that can best be recycled in a high-quality way.
-Polyethylene, polypropelene are more difficult to recycle chemically and remelting also causes problems.
-When remelting, we get degradation of molecules, material properties change and the quality of the recyclate decreases.
+Then we have the polymerization of plastics.
+They are light, so the impact of transport is low, but recycling is still difficult.
+PET bottles are currently recycled very well and efficiently.
+It is the ideal plastic for chemical recycling.
+Therefore, it is the plastic that best lends itself to high-quality recycling.
+Polyethylene and polypropylene are more difficult to chemically recycle, and remelting also presents problems.
+Remelting causes the breakdown of molecules, changes material properties, and reduces the quality of the recyclate.

 Request a free quote